ckan/ckan/doc/extensions/flask-migration.rst

 only be applied to the Pylons application, and the Flask application will be misconfigured.

-.. note:: ``conf`` was added to the plugins toolkit on CKAN 2.6.
+.. note:: ``config`` was added to the plugins toolkit on CKAN 2.6.
 If your
     extension needs to target CKAN versions lower and greater than CKAN 2.6 you can use `ckantoolkit <https://github.com/ckan/ckantoolkit>`, a separate
     package that provides wrappers for cross-version CKAN compatibility::